 Besides working with an amazing array of clients who appreciate her work, she's also picked up a few industry awards worth noting.
 Forbes has listed her twice as a "30 under 30" in Art and Design, ADC has titled her a "Young Gun", STEP Magazine has designated her as one of "25 Emerging Artists", and she also serves on the Type Directors Club Board of Directors.
 In my opinion one of the most engaging aspects of Jessica's work is that she seems to have found her passion at such a young age.
 Typography has never really been a young persons game, much like architecture it usually requires years of foundation before a typographer can really find their own style... or really allowed to for that matter.
 However you personally feel about her style, I think any educated designer will admit that she has "done her time" and now moved onto the stage where she can be more expressive and a little pickier about her projects.
 This is the stage I find most exciting and it's really a gift that we all get to watch this develop in it's entirety.
 The reality is - whether you're paying attention or not, you will see her work.

 Capturing the breadth of her work can't really be done in a single blog post.
-I've included a few samples below that hint at the style and comprehension she possesses, but to get a more advanced understanding of her work you should drop by her portfolio at http://jessicahische.is/working.
+I've included a few samples below that hint at the style and comprehension she possesses, but to get a more advanced understanding of her work you should drop by her portfolio at https://jessicahische.is/working.
 If you're new to the whole typography game, I'd recommend checking out this quick little typography infographic she created.
 It does a great job of explaining the basic terminology you should know to speak intelligently on the subject.
 If you like what you see you should give her a follow on Twitter and make sure to keep your eyes peeled for her name on future work.
-It's an exciting time in the field of typography and to be frank, Jessica is truly one of the reasons that is.
+It's an exciting time in the field of typography and to be frank, Jessica is one of the reasons why that is.